|

 Any doctrine, however veracious or mendacious, however fair or

-Christmas, Good Friday, Easter, Ascension Day and Pentecost yes; a Day of
+Christmas, Good Friday, Easter, Ascension Day and Pentecost: yes.

-Faith, a Day of Hope, a Day of Love: no!
+A Day of Faith, a Day of Hope, a Day of Love?
+No!

-And it could all be much worse, if we take substance in a little bit
+And it could all be much worse, if we took substance in a little

-A Day of the Flood would, then, be a substantive Christian festival as well.
+A Day of the Flood might, then, be a substantive Christian festival as

 That deluge, in which all the world's entirely innocent plants and animals

-were wiped out, with the exception of one couple of each animal species,
+were wiped out, with the exception of one or seven couples of each animal

 obeyed the divine law.

-(There is some substantive injustice being meted out here, you would say.)
+There is some gross injustice being meted out here, you would say; even if

 |